8ft0/study-guide/docs/linux/containers/docker-config.md

       docker stack deploy -c docker-compose.yml <stack-name>
       ```

-By using this cheat sheet, new starters can effectively configure Docker on a Linux system, ensuring proper setup and management of Docker environments.
+By using this study sheet, new starters can effectively configure Docker on a Linux system, ensuring proper setup and management of Docker environments.